The Best Ways to Burn Fat

 In one study, strength training reduced visceral fat in 78 people with metabolic syndrome.
 Visceral fat is a type of dangerous fat that surrounds the organs in the belly.

-Another study showed that 12 weeks of strength training paired with aerobic exercise was more effective at reducing body fat and belly fat than aerobic exercise alone.
+Another study showed that 12 weeks of strength training paired with aerobic exercise.
+Effective at reducing body fat and belly fat than aerobic exercise alone.

-Resistance training may also help preserve fat-free mass, which can increase the number of calories your body burns at rest.
+Resistance training may also help preserve fat-free mass.
+Increasing the number of calories your body burns at rest.

 According to one review, 10 weeks of resistance training could help increase calories burned at rest by 7% and may reduce fat weight by 4 pounds (1.8 kg).

-Doing body-weight exercises, lifting weights or using gym equipment are a few easy ways to get started with strength training.
+Doing body-weight exercises, lifting weights or using gym equipment.
+Easy ways to get started with strength training.

 TOP RATED STRENGTH BUILDER

-Strength training has been shown to increase resting energy expenditure and reduce belly fat, especially when combined with aerobic exercise.
+Strength training increases resting energy expenditure and reduce belly fat, especially when combined with aerobic exercise.

-One study also showed that a high-protein diet can help preserve muscle mass and metabolism during weight loss.
+One study also showed a high-protein diet helps preserve muscle mass and metabolism during weight loss.

 Upping your protein intake may also increase feelings of fullness, decrease appetite and reduce calorie intake to aid in weight loss.